rieck/sally/README.md

     --prefix=PATH           Set directory prefix for installation

-By default Sally is installed into /usr/local.
-If you prefer a different location, use this option to select an installation directory.

-    --enable-libarchive     Enable support for loading archives

-If this feature is enabled, Sally can also be applied to read the contents of archives, such as .tgz and .zip.
-This allows for processing string data in compressed form and may drastically save storage space.

-    --enable-openmp         Enable support for OpenMP (experimental)

 This feature enables support for OpenMP in Sally.
 It is still experimental.
 Sally will execute certain parts of the processing in parallel making use of multi-core architectures where possible.